Fedora31/no-hats-bgum/README.md

 On Linux, place any .vpk file into: ~/.local/share/Steam/steamapps/common/Team Fortress 2/tf/custom

-If you don't know where your game is installed (maybe it's not in the default Library), you can always go on the game's page in your library. click the settings icon > Manage > Browse local files
+If you don't know where your game is installed (maybe it's not in the default Library), you can always go on the game's page in your Steam library. click the settings icon > Manage > Browse local files

 # Bug report

-If you ever come across a cosmetic not being replaced (or, more likely, a player not having the default headgear appearing), you can send me a friend request on Steam at https://steamcommunity.com/id/Fedora31 and I'll accept it **when I have time.** You can also post a new issue on this repo if you have a Github account.
+If you ever come across a cosmetic not being replaced (or, more likely, a player not having the default headgear appearing), you can post a message on this steam group at https://steamcommunity.com/groups/nohatsmod or you can send me a friend request on Steam at https://steamcommunity.com/id/Fedora31 and I'll accept it **when I have time.** You can also post a new issue on this repo if you have a Github account.

 # Some links